 Who can apply?

-The ATIP - Avenir program is open to young researchers of any nationality, who have successfully defended their Ph.D. thesis (or equivalent degree) in the last 2 to 8 years.
-Exceptions can be granted for maternity (1 year per child), paternity or military leave.
+The ATIP-Avenir program is open to researchers of any nationality who have successfully completed their Ph.D. dissertation (or equivalent diploma) between 2 and 8 years ago.
+Exceptions can be granted for individuals who have taken maternity leave (12 months per child), paternity leave, or military service.

 What funding is allocated?

-- a two-year fixed-term contract for a postdoctoral researcher
+- Two-year salary for a postdoctoral researcher or an engineer.

-Some partners may co-fund projects in their fields : ANRS (Agence nationale de recherches sur le sida et les hépatites virales), AFM (Association française contre les myopathies), ARC (Fondation ARC pour la recherche sur le cancer), FINOVI (Fondation innovations en infectiologie), Fondation Bettencourt Schueller, LNCC (Ligue nationale contre le cancer), Plan Cancer, universités.
+Partners are likely to co-fund projects in their fields: ANRS-MIE (Agence nationale de recherches sur le sida et les hépatites virales – Maladies Infectieuses Emergentes), AFM-Téléthon (Association française contre les myopathies), ARC (Fondation pour la recherche sur le cancer), FINOVI (Fondation innovations en infectiologie), la Fondation Bettencourt Schueller, LNCC (Ligue nationale contre le cancer), Stratégie décennale de lutte contre les cancers 2021–2030, Idex et I‑SITE .

 How are applicants selected?